Beauty and the Beast (2017 film): Controversies

-Gay character
+Homosexual character

 Controversy arose after director Bill Condon said there was a "gay moment" in the film, when LeFou briefly waltzes with Stanley, one of Gaston's friends.
 In a later interview with Vulture, Condon stated, "Can I just say, I'm sort of sick of this.
 Because you've seen the movie—it's such a tiny thing, and it's been overblown."
 Condon also added that Beauty and the Beast features much more diversity than just the highly talked-about LeFou: "That was so important.
 We have interracial couples—this is a celebration of everybody's individuality, and that's what's exciting about it."
 GLAAD president and CEO Sarah Kate Ellis praised the move, stating, "It is a small moment in the film, but it is a huge leap forward for the film industry."

-In Russia, Vitaly Milonov agitated the culture minister for banning the film, but instead it was given a 16+ rating (people under the age of 16 can only be admitted to see it in theaters with accompanying adults).
-Additionally, a theater in Henagar, Alabama did not screen the film because of the subplot.
+In Russia, Vitaly Milonov agitated for culture minister Vladimir Medinsky to audit and potentially ban the film, but instead it was given a 16+ rating (people under the age of 16 can only be admitted to see it in theaters with accompanying adults).
+Additionally, a theater in Henagar, Alabama, did not screen the film because of the subplot.
 In Malaysia, the Film Censorship Board insisted the "gay moment" scene be cut, prompting an indefinite postponement of its release by Disney, followed by their decision to withdraw it completely if it could not be released uncensored.
 The studio moved the release date to March 30, to allow more time for Malaysia's censor board to make a decision on whether or not to release the film without changes.
-The distributors and producers then submitted an appeal to the Film Appeal Committee of Malaysia, which allowed the film to be released without any cuts and a P13 rating on the grounds that "the gay element was minor and did not affect the positive elements featured in the film".
+The distributors and producers then submitted an appeal to the country's Film Appeal Committee, which allowed the film to be released without any cuts and with a P13 rating on the grounds that "the gay element was minor and did not affect the positive elements featured in the film".
 In Kuwait, the film was withdrawn from cinemas by National Cinema Company, which owns most of the cinemas in the country.
 A board member of the company stated that the Ministry of Information's censorship department had requested it to stop its screening and edit it for things the Ministry deemed offensive.

 The film also received criticism over its portrayal of LeFou, as some felt that it was used as a way of teasing LGBTQ+ audiences without providing adequate representation, with his "exclusively gay moment" being his three seconds' dancing with another man at the end of the film.

 In response to the decision of making LeFou gay, Linda Woolverton, the screenwriter behind the 1991 animated film, told The Hollywood Reporter in 2018 that "Was he in love with Gaston?
 No. He was just a toady and besotted with a person he could never be."